pinnaculum/galacteek/README.rst

 ===================

 Mainly tested on Linux.
-The application relies heavily on quamash_ which should work with most platforms.
-Things relying on HTTPs (ipfs-search engine queries ..) might not work on Windows due to *ProactorEventLoop* being incompatible with SSL.
-Manual installation of go-ipfs_ is advised on this platform.
+The application relies heavily on quamash_ which should work with most platforms (untested on OS X which is not officially supported by quamash).

 Donations
 =========